 Emerging Professional Sponsorship Program

 The successful applicant(s) will be expected to provide within 30 days of event an illustrated article (approximately 500 words and 3 captioned images) discussing the applicants impressions of the event for use by APTDC in the Chapter Newsletter, or other venue, see Statement of Commitment on Application Form.
-Twenty (20) percent of the travel stipend will be withheld until the article has been submitted to the APTDC President.

 2016 EPSP WINNERS